(1) "Qualifications summary" means documents required to be submitted by the bidder in order to determine responsibility and responsiveness;

 (2) Qualifications summary responses and modifications shall be opened so as to avoid disclosure of contents to competing offerors.
 In order to ensure fair and impartial evaluation, qualifications summaries and related documents submitted in response to a reverse auction invitation to bid are not available for public inspection under section 149.43 of the Revised Code until after the award of the contract.

-(3) Qualifications summary responses and modifications shall be opened in the presence of the office of the auditor of state and the department of administrative services at the time, date and place designated in the ITB.
+(3) Qualifications summary responses and modifications shall be opened in the presence of the department of administrative services at the time, date and place designated in the ITB.
 A list of respondents shall be made available.

-(4) Any requests by a bidder for nondisclosure of confidential or proprietary information or trade secrets or assertions by the bidder that information in its qualifications summary is confidential, proprietary, or a trade secret shall be examined by DAS to determine the validity of the request or assertion.
+(4) Any requests by a bidder for nondisclosure of trade secrets or assertions by the bidder that information in its qualifications summary is a trade secret shall be examined by the department to determine the validity of the request or assertion.
 Bidder requests or assertions must be in writing.
-If the parties do not agree, the bidder shall be informed in writing by DAS regarding what portions of the qualifications summary shall be disclosed.
+If the parties do not agree, the bidder shall be informed in writing by the department regarding what portions of the qualifications summary shall be disclosed.
 The bidder may withdraw its qualifications summary at any time prior to the completion of the evaluation phase of the process.
-The qualifications summary and related documents and information, unless confidential, proprietary or a trade secret, shall be open to public inspection upon award of the contract.
+The qualifications summary and related documents and information, unless a trade secret, shall be open to public inspection upon award of the contract.

 (5) The signature of the bidder on the qualifications summary shall serve as the signature for the entire bid response.
 The qualifications summary shall include the names and contact information of the persons who will serve as the authorized representatives of the bidder during the auction event.

-(1) Correction or withdrawal of a bid response may be permitted due to an inadvertent, nonjudgmental mistake.
+(1) Correction or withdrawal of a bid response may be permitted due to an inadvertent mistake.
 If the mistake is attributable to an error in judgment, the bid response may not be corrected.
-Bid correction or withdrawal by reason of a nonjudgmental mistake is permissible but only if it does not affect the amount of the bid response.
+Bid correction or withdrawal by reason of an inadvertent mistake is permissible but only if it does not affect the amount of the bid response.

-(2) A bidder may correct mistakes discovered before the time and date set for the qualifications summary opening by withdrawing or correcting the qualifications summary as provided in paragraph (F) of this rule.
+(2) A bidder may correct mistakes discovered before the time and date set for the qualifications summary opening by withdrawing or correcting the qualifications summary as provided in paragraph ( G) of this rule.

 (3) When the department of administrative services knows or has reason to conclude that a mistake has been made, the department will request the bidder to confirm the bid response.
 Situations in which confirmation will be requested include obvious, apparent errors in the qualifications summary, or a bid response during the auction event that is unreasonably lower than other bid responses submitted, or a clarification of terms, conditions or specifications offered by the bidder.

-(K) The department or its agent shall work with the bidder to prepare for the auction event.
-Preparation may include, but is not limited to: configuration of the auction computer system, testing of the bidder interface, delivery of the event procedure manuals and other documentation, and training.
+(J) The department or its agent shall work with the bidder to prepare for the auction event.
+Preparation may include, but is not limited to: configuration of the auction computer system, testing of the bidder interface, delivery of the event documentation, and training.

 (1) Only those bidders on the qualified bidders list will be allowed to participate in the auction event.